cybercdh/kitphishr/README.md

     directory to save output files (default "kits")

 -t int
-    set the connection timeout in seconds
+    set the connection timeout in seconds(useful to ensure the download of large files)

 -v  get more info on URL attempts
 ```